umbraco/UmbracoDocs/umbraco-cms/tutorials/starter-kit/README.md

 ---
-versionFrom: 7.0.0
-versionTo: 10.0.0
-product: CMS
-meta.Title: Getting started with Umbraco using the Starter Kit meta.Description: A tutorial on getting started with Umbraco using the starter kit
+description: "A tutorial on getting started with Umbraco using the starter kit"
 ---

 # The Starter Kit